tawhidnazari57/polygon-docs/docs/pos/get-started/matic-to-pol.md

 ### MATIC tokens on Polygon zkEVM

 If your MATIC tokens are on the zkEVM chain, use [Polygon Portal](https://portal.polygon.technology/bridge) to bridge your tokens to Ethereum, and then follow the steps described in the [MATIC tokens on Ethereum section](#matic-tokens-on-ethereum).

+## Migrate to POL on Ethereum using Etherscan

+Developers who are comfortable with the token and migration contract mechanics can use this method.
+Watch the following video for a step-by-step guide.

+<iframe width="878" height="494" src="https://www.youtube.com/embed/EtdnmqVfdnE" title="Upgrading from MATIC to POL on Etherscan for Developers" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+### What you'll need

+!!! tip "Covering gas costs"

+    Ensure your wallet has a small amount of ETH to cover gas fees for this operation.
+Approximately *$5 worth of ETH* should suffice, as this action doesn't require substantial gas.

+- MATIC token contract on Ethereum mainnet: https://etherscan.io/token/0x7d1afa7b718fb893db30a3abc0cfc608aacfebb0
+- Migration contract address: `0x29e7DF7b6A1B2b07b731457f499E1696c60E2C4e`
+- Migration contract on Ethereum mainnet: https://etherscan.io/address/0x29e7DF7b6A1B2b07b731457f499E1696c60E2C4e
+- POL token contract address on Ethereum mainnet: `0x455e53cbb86018ac2b8092fdcd39d8444affc3f6`

+## Support

+If you encounter any issues, use the button below to join our Discord community for assistance: https://discord.com/invite/0xPolygonCommunity

 ## Read more about POL